-Accounting policies applied this period is the same as in the previous periods.
+Accounting policies applied this year is the same as in the previous years.

-As of 6 March 2023, the Prime Minister issued decree No. (883) for the year 2023, to amend some Egyptian Accounting Standards, given that these adjustments did not affect the financial statements issued as of 30 June 2023 as explained in Note (21).
+As of 6 March 2023, the Prime Minister issued decree No. (883) for the year 2023, to amend some Egyptian Accounting Standards, given that these adjustments did not affect the financial statements issued as of 31 December 2023 as explained in Note (21).